Merck Manual

 Cessation of non-cigarette tobacco products

-Cessation counseling for smokeless tobacco users, as for cigarette smokers, has been shown to be effective.
-However, drugs have not proved effective among smokeless tobacco users.
+Cessation counseling for people who use smokeless tobacco has been shown to be effective.
+However, medications have not proved effective for treating smokeless tobacco use.

-Effectiveness of cessation treatments for pipe and cigar smokers is not well documented.
-Also, cessation may be affected by whether cigarettes are smoked concurrently and whether smokers inhale.
+Effectiveness of cessation treatments for quitting pipe and cigar smoking is not well documented.
+Also, cessation may be affected by whether the person inhales the smoke and whether they also smoke cigarettes (eg, dual or poly-tobacco use).

 Key Points

-• Most smokers want to quit and about half of smokers make a 24-hour quit attempt each year, but less than 10% remain smoke-free at 1 year.
+• Most people who smoke want to quit and most make a quit attempt each year, but few remain smoke-free at 1 year.

-• Evidence-based methods of smoking cessation increase the 1-year success rate from about 5% to 20% to 30%.
+• Evidence-based methods of smoking cessation increase the 1-year success rate.

 • Evidence-based counseling methods include physician counseling and referral to support programs.

-• Drug treatment (eg, varenicline, combinations of nicotine replacement products) is recommended for all patients interested in quitting, unless there is a contraindication (eg, pregnancy, < age 18, light smoker, smoke-less tobacco user).
+• nicotine replacement products) is recommended for all patients interested in quitting, unless there is a contraindication (eg, pregnancy, < age 18, nondaily smoking, smoke-less tobacco use).

 More Information